 Find the Best Criminal Defense Lawyer in Georgetown

 Michael J. Price is an experienced criminal defense attorney in Georgetown who take immediate action to protect the rights of clients.
 If you believe you are the target of a criminal investigation or you were recently arrested for allegedly breaking the law, they will work to help you achieve a favorable resolution to your case.

-In addition to Williamson County, Law Office of Michael J. Price also serves such areas of nearby Bell County as Harker Heights, Temple, Belton, and Killeen.
+In addition to Williamson County, Price & Twine, PLLC also serves such areas of nearby Bell County as Harker Heights, Temple, Belton, and Killeen.
 Call (512) 354-1880 today to receive a free legal consultation.